-For 2023, the Company achieved an adjusted pre-tax income of \$404 million, which reflects 135% of adjusted pre-tax income target performance, and based on the formulaically-driven incentive payout range, the CEO and COO were each awarded the maximum incentive payment of 140% of the incentive target.
+For 2024, the Company achieved an adjusted pre-tax income of \$437.0 million, which reflects 103% of adjusted pre-tax income target performance.
+Based on the formulaically-driven incentive payout range and achievement of the performance hurdles of the other three performance metrics, the CEO and former COO were each awarded a cash incentive payment of 110% of the incentive target (\$5.8 million for each executive).

-Our CFO's bonus was determined based on an evaluation of discretionary, qualitative measures in the areas of internal control, compliance, reporting, balance sheet management, functional oversight and integration as well as a maximum quantitative metric of net debt to capitalization ratio of 45%.
+Our CFO's annual cash incentive was determined based on an evaluation of discretionary, qualitative measures in the areas of internal control, compliance, reporting, balance sheet management, functional oversight and integration as well as a maximum quantitative metric of net debt to capitalization ratio of 38.9%.
 The Compensation Committee reasoned that the CFO's incentive compensation should not be solely dependent on the financial performance of the Company.
-To assess the CFO's accomplishments in terms of qualitative metrics, the Compensation Committee collaborates with the CEO and the COO.
-In 2023, the CFO successfully fulfilled the qualitative goals and the Company achieved a net debt to capitalization ratio of 25.3%.
-As a result, the CFO was awarded a short-term bonus payment of 100% of target.
+To assess the CFO's accomplishments in terms of qualitative metrics, the Compensation Committee collaborated with the CEO and former COO.
+In 2024, the CFO successfully fulfilled the qualitative goals and the Company achieved a net debt to capitalization ratio of 36.1%.
+As a result, the CFO was awarded an annual cash incentive payment of 100% of target (\$0.8 million).